innov8s/first_repo/README.md

 ************* END TEXT TO COPY

-  C. remove the LICENSE.md file and replace with LICENSE.txt in the root directory of the repo
+  C. remove the LICENSE.md file from the repo and replace with a file called LICENSE.txt in the root directory of the repo

   D. paste the Apache 2.0 license text in the LICENSE.txt file...the text is found on this page: http://www.apache.org/licenses/LICENSE-2.0